fbpx

 In the heart of Orlando’s quirky Milk District you’ll find Se7en Bites, a whimsical brunch and lunch spot that has been featured on popular TV shows like “Diners, Drive Ins, and Dives” and “Somebody Feed Phil.”

-Their fun, casual vibes perfectly match a menu laden with Southern-inspired dishes like The Minnie Pearl, which is two fluffy waffles with buttermilk fried chicken and an over easy egg topped with hot honey and vanilla bean butter syrup.
+Their fun, casual vibes perfectly match a menu laden with Southern-inspired dishes like The Minnie Pearl – two fluffy waffles with buttermilk fried chicken and an over easy egg topped with hot honey and vanilla bean butter syrup.

-There are plenty of other brunch options that feature signature items like their buttermilk garlic biscuit, fried green tomatoes, and their 5-cheese mac n’ cheese.
+There are plenty of other brunch options that feature signature items like their buttermilk garlic biscuit, fried green tomatoes, and a 5-cheese mac n’ cheese.

 Before you leave, be sure to visit their bakery counter for freshly baked treats like cakes, cookies, pies, and their Vanilla Bean Bourbon Bacon Nighttime SkyPie.